Tomasz Ciesielski

-Tomasz Ciesielski (born 2 May 1979 in Inowrocław) is a Polish former footballer who played as a defender.
+Tomasz Ciesielski (born 2 May 1979) is a Polish former professional footballer who played as a defender.

 Career

 While playing for Polonia Warsaw early in his career, Cieślewicz won the league and the Polish League Cup with the team in the 1999–00 season.
 In the next campaign, he helped Polonia win the Polish Cup and Polish Super Cup.
-On 10 February 2002, he made his debut for the Polish national team in a 2–1 win against Faroe Islands.
+On 10 February 2002, he made his debut for the Poland national team in a 2–1 win against Faroe Islands.